 In case you plan a round trip on the Yucatan Peninsula, check out my article about Yucatan:

-And of course, very helpful is my book
+And of course, very helpful: my book

 that can be purchased as an eBook or a printed version at Amazon.

-Almost as famous, but much smaller is the ancient Maya city of Tulum, located directly at the Caribbean coast.
+Almost as famous, but much smaller is the ancient Maya city of Tulum, located directly on the Caribbean coast.
 The small site is known very well in the world but became famous since teen star Justin Bieber ignored the barriers, entered one of the ancient temples and was kicked out in order by the site’s security guards.

 Tulum probably served as a port for the nearby Maya city of Cobá in the ancient times.
-The buildings are picturesque in front of the background with the turquoise colored sea, but are relatively small.
+The buildings are picturesque in front of the background with the turquoise colored sea but are relatively small.
 A wall, some 5 meters high, divides the city from the surrounding jungle.

 You can find more detailed information about the individual temple buildings and the history in my article about Tulum:

 Cobá was a very large city of the Maya.
 It is located about 40 km from Tulum in the interior of the country.
-The area, which is accessible to tourists today, is so large that you even can rent a bike or a rickshaw with driver at the entrance to the complex.
+The area, which is accessible to tourists today, is so large that you even can rent a bike or a rickshaw with a driver at the entrance to the complex.

-The paths within the complex are lined with dense forest, so that you usually walk in the shade.
+The paths within the complex are lined with dense forest so that you usually walk in the shade.

 The view over the jungle is impressive.
 You can see some other pyramid buildings at a distance, looking out of the dense green of the canopy.